A Scoping Review of Mixed Initiative Visual Analytics in the Automation Renaissance: Results: An Integrated Taxonomy for Mixed-Initiative VA

 \subsection{Human and AI Contributions}

 The design of mixed-initiative systems expresses a view on \textit{how}, through interactions with the system, people and automation bring their respective strengths to visual analytic workflows.
 In this section, we describe how humans and automation initiate interactions and contribute to analytic tasks in the reviewed manuscripts.
-Drawing on human-AI collaboration taxonomy by \citet{holstein2020a}, we describe four high-level types of contributions as shown in Tables~\ref{tab:mi-human-contribution} and ~\ref{tab:ai-contribution}: goal augmentation, action augmentation, cognitive augmentation\footnote{ ~\citet{holstein2020a} use the term \emph{perceptual augmentation} to describe this type of contribution.
+Drawing on human-AI collaboration taxonomy by \cite{holstein2020a}, we describe four types of contributions: goal augmentation, action augmentation, cognitive augmentation\footnote{ ~\citet{holstein2020a} use the term \emph{perceptual augmentation} to describe this type of contribution.
 However, because the term “perception” in the visualization literature typically refers to visual sensing, we adopt the term \emph{cognitive augmentation} instead.
 This better emphasizes the cognitive dimension of an agent's contribution in mixed-initiative settings, which more closely aligns with both the taxonomy and our intended use of the term in this work.}, and decision augmentation.
-In mixed-initiative settings, either the {\textbf{{human}}} or {\textbf{{automation}}} can make contributions to the shared task.
+In mixed-initiative settings, either the {\textbf{{human}}} or {\textbf{{artificial agents}}} can make contributions to the shared task.